gkgiran/dice-game-GK-BFFE/README.md

 ## License

-This project is MIT licensed
+This project made for GK BFFE NFTs games.